 Yellow fever and chikungunya are both diseases that can prove fatal and have both been the cause of epidemics in recent years.
 Yellow fever is primarily found in Africa and Central and South America.
 However, as yellow fever is fortunately preventable by an extremely effective vaccine, significant progress in combatting the disease has been made.
 As for chikungunya, the disease continues to spread but serious complications of this disease are not very common.
 Chikungunya is found mainly in Africa, Asia and the Americas but has also spread to Europe in recent decades.

-The mosquito that transmits malaria, the Anopheles mosquito, is active mainly at night, between dusk and dawn.
+The nature of the diseases The mosquito that transmits malaria, the Anopheles mosquito, is active mainly at night, between dusk and dawn.
 Zika, dengue, chikungunya and yellow fever, on the other hand, are primarily transmitted through the bites of an infected Aedes mosquito which also bites during daylight hours.
 Zika can also be sexually transmitted from one person to another.

 A seafarer infected by any of the common mosquito-borne diseases may initially experience mild non-specific symptoms similar to those of influenza and other febrile illnesses.
 However, as severity and treatment vary between the diseases, immediate medical attention should be sought to ensure early diagnosis.
 Information that may assist in diagnosis has also been published by the WHO and is reproduced below.